Skip to main content

 Purpose/Definition

-A unique identifier assigned by the vendor for the product.
+The item name and the unique identifier assigned by the vendor for the product.

 Category